-For maximum flavor, I always recommend marinating your salmon bites in the teriyaki sauce for 10 to 20 minutes.
-If absolutely necessary, you can drop this time down to 5 minutes or skip it and add extra teriyaki sauce at the end.
+I always recommend marinating your salmon bites in the teriyaki sauce for maximum flavor for 10 to 20 minutes.
+If necessary, drop this time down to 5 minutes or skip it and add extra teriyaki sauce at the end.

 Can I use frozen salmon?